Taking Charge Of My Own Retirement Part 1 - Utilities

 I'll cover those areas in Part 2 and see if the metrics match up with the overall company evaluation.
 That review may change my decision here.

 In the meantime, here's a picture of Keven and his son Kyle in Antarctica, realizing his dream of traveling to all 7 continents.
 Next up - the 7 natural and 7 man-made wonders of the world.
-Click to enlarge

 Disclosure: I am/we are long BIP.